iKozay/RentACar/docs/meeting_minutes/GazaBrigade_Sprint1_meeting#1_2024-01-29.md

 Members:

-    Zeiad Badawy (40247477) Present
+- Zeiad Badawy (40247477) Present
-    Abdel-Rahman Khalifa (40253332) Present
+- Abdel-Rahman Khalifa (40253332) Present
-    Miskat Mahmud (40250110) Present
+- Miskat Mahmud (40250110) Present
-    Mohamed Saidi (40248103) Present
+- Mohamed Saidi (40248103) Present
-    Matteo Sansone (40242278) Present
+- Matteo Sansone (40242278) Present

-The meeting was called to start at 5:30, 6:00.
+The meeting was called to start at 5:30 PM, January 29, 20XX.

 Meeting Agenda:

-Project requirements
+1. Project requirements
-Project technologies: Mongo Atlas, Frontend/Backend, API Grading rubric
+2. Project technologies: Mongo Atlas, Frontend/Backend, API
-GitHub workflow: Pull requests review, GitHub discussions section, Forking main repository, Commit using IDE/Terminal Discussion Points:

-Went over project requirements
-Discussed project technologies: Mongo Atlas, Creds for each one, Frontend/Backend, API Reviewed the grading rubric
+3. Grading rubric
-GitHub workflow: Pull requests review, GitHub discussions section, Forking main repository, Commit using IDE/Terminal Summary of Discussion:
+4. GitHub workflow: Pull requests review, GitHub discussions section, Forking main repository, Commit using IDE/Terminal

+Discussion Points:

-Clarified project requirements.
+1. Clarified project requirements.
-Discussed the use of Mongo Atlas, credentials, and the technology stack.
+2. Discussed the use of Mongo Atlas, credentials, and the technology stack.
-Reviewed the grading rubric for better understanding.
+3. Reviewed the grading rubric for better understanding.
-Discussed GitHub workflow, including pull requests, GitHub discussions, forking the main repository, and committing using IDE/Terminal.
+4. Discussed GitHub workflow, including pull requests, GitHub discussions, forking the main repository, and committing using IDE/Terminal.

+Summary of Discussion:

+1. Clarified project requirements to ensure a common understanding among team members.
+2. Discussed the advantages of using Mongo Atlas for cloud database hosting and agreed to share credentials securely.
+3. Reviewed the grading rubric to align project development goals with evaluation criteria.
+4. Discussed and clarified the GitHub workflow, emphasizing the importance of pull request reviews, GitHub discussions, and proper commit practices.

 Action Items assigned:

-Each team member to review the project requirements in detail.
+1. Each team member to review the project requirements in detail.
-Credentials for Mongo Atlas to be shared securely among team members.
+2. Share credentials for Mongo Atlas securely among team members.
-Team members to familiarize themselves with GitHub workflow.
+3. Familiarize themselves with the GitHub workflow, including pull request reviews, GitHub discussions, forking the main repository, and committing using IDE/Terminal.

 Decision Taken:

-Decision made to use Mongo Atlas for cloud database hosting.
+1. Decision made to use Mongo Atlas for cloud database hosting.
-Using Express framework for the backend, and
-React library for the frontend.
+2. Agreed to use Express framework for the backend and React library for the frontend.
-GitHub workflow and processes clarified.
+3. Clarified GitHub workflow and processes for effective collaboration.

 Next Steps:

-Individual review of project requirements.
+1. Individual review of project requirements to ensure clarity.
-Setting up credentials for Mongo Atlas.
+2. Setting up credentials for Mongo Atlas and sharing them securely among team members.
-Exploration and practice of GitHub workflow.
+3. Exploration and practice of GitHub workflow to streamline collaboration and development processes.

 To Do element:

-Review project requirements.
+1. Review project requirements thoroughly.
-Share credentials for Mongo Atlas securely.
+2. Share credentials for Mongo Atlas securely among team members.
-Familiarize with GitHub workflow.
+3. Familiarize with GitHub workflow for effective collaboration.